BelaErlinghagen/Multiport_Lickport/README.md

 The idea behind the Lick-O-Tron was to create a lickport for behavioral mouse experiments that can:

 1) Register lick events via a capacitive sensor.
-2) Be connected to two peristaltic pumps which can independently eject precise volumes of liquids.
+2) Be connected to up to two peristaltic pumps which can independently eject precise volumes of liquids.
-3) Allow for flexible control of a LED that is located next to the needle.
+3) Allow for flexible control of an LED that is located next to the needle.

 ### Design